Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Companion planting benefits such as repelling soil nematodes and asparagus beetles

-- Increases garden bees and pollination of fruiting plants
+- Increases garden pollinators for fruiting plants

 - They make your vegetable garden more beautiful